grousewood-games/solforge/docs/faq.md

 - `Shroudthorn Splicer`
 - `Umbraskin Yet`

+### Dozer, The Awakened

+If Dozer in his angry form is brought back through an effect (like Varna's Pact), it will have full health, not the adjusted starting health of its initial incarnation.
+I'm not sure how this worked in the original verison, but am not overhauling the graveyard mechanism for this one case.
+Resurrect your bears for fun and profit.

 ### Grimgaunt Doomrider

 The behavior of `Grimgaunt Doomrider` is slighlty different.
 A dying Doomrider will move to the lane where a friendly creature died.
 In the original game it would not, but would still apply the debuff in that lane.
 An example: